Analytic method for quadratic polarons in nonparabolic bands: Polaron with Fr o hlich and 2TO interactions

 \subsection{The system}

 In this section, we investigate the polaron in a parabolic conduction band, focusing on two distinct types of electron-phonon interactions.
-Firstly, we examine the Fr\"{o}hlich interaction, which involves longitudinal optical (LO) phonons and exhibits a linear dependence on phonon coordinates.
-Secondly, we explore the quadratic interaction which engages two transverse optical (TO) phonons.
-This 2TO interaction manifests as a quadratic function of phonon coordinates.
+First, we examine the Fr\"{o}hlich interaction, which involves longitudinal optical (LO) phonons and exhibits a linear dependence on phonon coordinates.
+Second, we explore the quadratic interaction which engages two transverse optical (TO) phonons.
+This 2TO interaction manifests itself as a quadratic function of phonon coordinates.
 Although the 2TO interaction was introduced in theoretical frameworks long ago \cite{Epifanov}, it has recently regained interest.
-Notably, a coexistence of Fr\"{o}hlich and 2TO couplings has proven relevant in experimental contexts, particularly with materials like SrTiO$_{3}$ \cite{VDMarel2,Gastiasoro2020, Verdi2023}.
-These interactions have allowed to successfully elucidate various phenomena, including response properties and superconductivity.
+Notably, a coexistence of Fr\"{o}hlich and 2TO couplings has proven relevant in experimental contexts, particularly with materials such as SrTiO$_{3}$ \cite{VDMarel2,Gastiasoro2020, Verdi2023}.
+These interactions have allowed us to successfully elucidate various phenomena, including response properties and superconductivity.

 Our analysis centers around the electron-phonon Hamiltonian: